I'm particularly interested in travel, reading, history, and cooking.

+I served it with rice and mushrooms, but other side dishes would go with it well.
+Go ahead and experiment by adding in some other vegetables or spices.
 This dish only gets better with time, and so it makes for an excellent leftover dish.

 I have adopted this recipe from that found within Please to the Table, The Russian Cookbook, by Anya von Bremzen.